raynaluzier/packer-plugin-artifactory/.web-docs/components/data-source/artifact_import/README.md

 The Artifactory data source is used to download an artifact image of type OVA, OVF, or VMTX and it's standard associated image files that are stored in JFrog Artifactory to an accessible datastore path, convert the image to a VMX, import into vCenter, and then mark it as a template which is then ready for the vsphere-clone builder to consume.

 If the download portion is unnecessary (say the download occurred in a previous run, but the run had to be stopped or didn't complete successfully for some reason), there is an option to pick up the process starting with the conversion step.
 The conversion process checks the image file first, so if the file is already in VMX format, it will move on to importing to vCenter.
-If the file is still in OVA, OVF, or VMTX format, then the conversion will be done first.
+If the file is still in OVA, OVF, or VMTX format, then the conversion will be done.

+It is assumed that the datastore path where the image files were downloaded is the same where the converted image files should be stored.
+This is the default behavior, but deviations from this are checked and handled behind the scenes.

 This component is meant to be used in conjunction with the [vSphere-Clone](https://developer.hashicorp.com/packer/integrations/hashicorp/vsphere/latest/components/builder/vsphere-clone) Builder.

+## Housekeeping
+* This process does NOT cleanup any image files that remain after the image conversion to VMX.

+* If opting to use the convert/import piece only without first downloading and the image files are OVA/OVF, if the parent directory of the image file is named differently than the image file itself (for example: "E:\lab\win2022.ovf" or "/lab/testing/rhel9.ova"), the OVFTOOL will automatically place the converted image files into a sub-directory named after the image file which is a behavior that can't be changed.
+So using our examples, this results in "E:\lab\win2022\win2022.vmx" or "/lab/testing/rhel9/rhel9.vmx".
+This means that the original OVA/OVF files will still reside in (our example) "E:\lab" or "/lab/testing" while the VMX files are in a sub-directory.
+Especially as this resulting path will be used to import into vCenter, this may not be ideal behavior.
+So to avoid this situation for convert/import-only scenarios, ensure the source files reside in a directory that's the same as the image name (ex: "E:\lab\win2022\win2022.ovf" or "/lab/testing/rhel9/rhel9.ova").

 ## Configuration Reference